irismessage/Bros/README.md

 - cart/ -- PICO-8 cartridge.
 - datamined/ -- files datamined from the original game
 - manual/ -- images, transcription, and translation of the original game manual.
 German to english translation courtesy of Wbubbler
+- scripts/ -- python scripts used for datamining and development
 - soundn-sampler/ -- files related to the sampler used to make the sfx in the game.
 UNGH

 ## Datamining details